Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Proof of Theorem 1.10

-\section{Proof of Theorem \ref{thm:Absolutely_continuous_invariant_measure}}
+\section{Proof of Theorem \texorpdfstring{ \ref{teoAbsolutelycontinuousinvariantmeasure}}{1.10}}

-In this section we prove our first main result, i.e., the existence of a probability measure on the space of environments, which is equivalent to the original i.i.d measure and is invariant with respect to the point of view of the particle.
+In this section, we prove our first main result, that is, the existence of a probability measure on the space of environments, which is equivalent to the original i.i.d. measure and is invariant with respect to the point of view of the particle.
 The proof is divided into two parts.
-In the first and main part of the proof the existence of an invariant measure which is not singular with respect to the original i.i.d measure is proved.
-In the second part we show that the existence of such a measure guarantees the existence of an equivalent invariant measure.
+In the first and main part of the proof the existence of an invariant measure which is not singular with respect to the original i.i.d. measure is proved.
+In the second part, we show that the existence of such a measure guarantees the existence of an equivalent invariant measure.

-In order to prove the existence of a non-singular invariant measure we exploit the result from the last Section which allows us to construct a coupling of the annealed and quenched law of the walk at time $N$ such that for most environments, i.e., with $P$ probability $\geq1-N^{-\xi\left(1\right)}$, will keep them at distance at most $M$ one of the other with positive probability independent of $N$.
+In order to prove the existence of a nonsingular invariant measure, we exploit the result from the last section which allows us to construct a coupling of the annealed and quenched law of the walk at time $N$ such that for most environments, that is, with $P$ probability $\geq 1-N^{-\xi(1 )}$, will keep them at distance at most $M$ of one another with positive probability independent of $N$.
 Using the uniform ellipticity, the last coupling can be strengthen to guarantee the walks will coincide at time $N$ with positive probability, which again is uniform in $N$.
-Defining now, two random environments $\omega_{N},\omega_{N}^{'}$ which are the original environment shifted according to the location of the annealed and quenched random walks at time $N$ respectively, we get a coupling of the two such that $\omega_{N}=\omega_{N}^{'}$ with positive probability.
-Taking a Cesaro partial limit of the laws of $\omega_{N}$ and $\omega_{N}^{'}$ we get two probability measures on environments which are the original i.i.d measure and an invariant measure with respect to the point of view of the particle respectively.
-By taking the above coupling to the limit we can conclude that both measure will give the same environment with positive probability, and therefore in particular that they are not singular.
+Defining now, two random environments $\omega_{N},\omega _{N}^{\prime}$ which are the original environment shifted according to the location of the annealed and quenched random walks at time $N$, respectively, we get a coupling of the two such that $\omega_{N}=\omega_{N}^{\prime}$ with positive probability.
+Taking a Cesaro partial limit of the laws of $\omega_{N}$ and $\omega_{N}^{\prime}$, we get two probability measures on environments which are the original i.i.d. measure and an invariant measure with respect to the point of view of the particle, respectively.
+By taking the above coupling to the limit, we can conclude that both measures will give the same environment with positive probability, and, therefore, in particular that they are not singular.